lastsky/DDPS-documentation/README.md

 [exabgp](https://github.com/Exa-Networks/exabgp) instances from where they are sent to our edge routeres, peers and upstream provider.

-## Contributing
+## Contact and Contributing

 If you would like help implementing DDPS then please have a look at the [contributing](docs/contributing.md) page.
+If you would like to contact the team behind DDPS then send an email to [ddps@deic.dk](mailto:ddps@deic.dk)

 ## Find out more